Toronto Star: 1971–2019

+Nordstar: 2020–present

-The newspaper was acquired by NordStar Capital on May 26, 2020, after the board of Torstar voted to sell the company to the investment firm for —making Torstar a privately held company.
+With the newspaper facing tough economic pressures Torstar's board of directors voted to sell the company to the investment firm NordStar Capital.
+Their decision was announced on May 26, 2020, with the sale also turning Torstar into a privately held company.
 The deal was expected to be approved by Torstar's shareholders and to close by the end of 2020.
 Canadian Modern Media Holdings made an offer of $58 million on July 9, 2020; NordStar subsequently increased its offer to $60 million, effectively ending the bidding war.
 The majority of shareholders voted in favour of the deal.
 The takeover was approved by an Ontario judge on July 27, 2020.
 An appeal of the judgement by another prospective purchaser failed on July 31 when Ontario Superior Court Justice Michael Penny dismissed the motion.

-In November 2022, the newspaper moved its headquarters from the 1 Yonge Street to a new location on Spadina Avenue at Front Street.
+During the COVID-19 pandemic, with its work from home orders and new communications technologies, the lack of the need for large office spaces meant the newspaper could downsize its operations.
+The paper had already sold the Toronto Star Building in 2000 but had rented office space in that building until 2022.
+In November 2022, the newspaper moved its headquarters from 1 Yonge Street to a new location at the Well on Spadina Avenue at Front Street.